Scheduled MonumentsEnglandMedieval settlement and associated ridge and furrow south-west of Eastrop Farm

 What is Medieval settlement and associated ridge and furrow south-west of Eastrop Farm?

-Medieval settlement and associated ridge and furrow south-west of Eastrop Farm is a scheduled ancient monument comprising the earthwork remains of medieval agricultural and domestic activity in Wiltshire.
+Medieval settlement and associated ridge and furrow south-west of Eastrop Farm is a scheduled ancient monument comprising the earthwork remains of a medieval village and its associated open field system.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016310.

 Who is responsible for protecting Medieval settlement and associated ridge and furrow south-west of Eastrop Farm?